syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ### Install Kratix {#kratix-setup}

 To install Kratix, all you need is the Kratix distribution file.

-Run the command below to deploy it on the Platform cluster:
+Run the command below to deploy Kratix on the Platform cluster:

 ```bash
 kubectl --context kind-platform apply --filename distribution/kratix.yaml